 Ms. Chen is a project portfolio manager at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 She oversees day-to-day operations of program grants.

-Ms. Ohn is a data assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
+Ms. Ohn is a research data analyst at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 Her work primarily involves tracking drug pricing policy proposals, drug pricing data analyses, and value-based pricing pilots.

 Ms. Ohn holds an MPH in policy and management from New York University and a BS in neuroscience from Bucknell University.

 Dr. Chimonas is a sociologist in the Health Policy and Outcomes Group at Memorial Sloan Kettering Cancer Center.
 She is a national expert on issues of conflict of interest and transparency in medicine, and she has over 20 years of experience in qualitative and mixed methods research.
 Her methodological expertise includes conducting and analyzing interviews, focus groups, usability tests, surveys, case studies, policy analysis, and other approaches.

 After graduating summa cum laude from Dartmouth College, Dr. Chimonas received her PhD in sociology from the University of Michigan.

 Mr. Curry is a biostatistician in the Health Outcomes Group at Memorial Sloan Kettering Cancer Center.
 He collaborates with physicians and completes statistical analyses for studies involving large observational databases such as the NCI’s Surveillance and Epidemiology End Results Program (SEER) registry linked to Medicare data.
 Studies are generally focused on describing real-world trends in cancer care, drug pricing, and comparing outcomes among cancer treatments.